 Why join fiin?

-fiin has intelligence sharing agreements with the Food Standards Agency (FSA), Food Safety Authority of Ireland (FSAI), Food Standards Scotland (FSS) and the National Food Crime Unit (NFCU).
+In addition, fiin has a clear and structured system of two-way information sharing with regulators on industry challenges including the Food Standards Agency (FSA), Food Safety Authority of Ireland (FSAI), Food Standards Scotland (FSS) and the National Food Crime Unit (NFCU).

 - Small businesses with a turnover of less than £10 million, membership fee £500 per annum